 Through the NSW DPI, many commercial fisheries are managed and defined by the method of capture (e.g. prawn trawl and fish trap) however, some of the more valuable fisheries with one target species are defined by the species itself (e.g. abalone and rock lobster).

-NSW DPI develops policies specific rules and legislation can be developed to establish.
-These rules may then be included in a management plan for each fishery.
+NSW DPI develops policies, specific rules, and legislation to be included in specific management plans for each fishery.
 The resource is shared with more than 1,000 commercial fishers who catch fish for the whole community to enjoy.
 The industry has recognised the challenges in making fisheries sustainable and has led many of the changes introduced to improve environmental performance.

 See more about NSW’s Fisheries Management Techniques on the NSW DPI Fisheries website.

 The PFA works closely with Ocean Watch to ensure sustainable practices and continuous improvement is adopted within our industry.
 Ocean Watch Australia Ltd is a national not-for-profit environmental company that works to advance sustainability in the Australian seafood industry.